 “Hey Anna,” Carol says, “it’s cool that your blog is funny and light, but what can really set it apart is that you won’t just share your online dating to your reader.
 Above all, share your emotions, the pain of the divorce, your inner life…” she’s adamant in reminding me.

 Lucy and Fred are divorced friends of mine, still single like myself.
-They’d asked me for more blood last spring.
-The gory details of my story and I quote: “How did you sleep the first night alone?
+They asked me for more blood in the story; the gory details and I quote: “How did you sleep the first night alone?
 Where’s the rage?!
 The hurt.
 The reader will want to relate.”

 “But, but, I want to tell the story as it actually unfolded.
 To me, it has to be authentic.
 Be patient.
 It’s coming,” I try to explain, feeling defensive.